18F/C2/doc/team_practices.md

 feedback from the rest of the team.
 If verbal approval is given by a teammate, the committer may comment `@TEAMMATE ship it` before merging the PR.

-If a card is code reviewed and requires more work before it is ready for QA, the code reviewer should indicate that updates are needed and assign the author to the pull request in Github but does not need to move the Trello card back to In Progress.
+If a card is code reviewed and requires more work before it is ready for the QA step, the code reviewer should indicate that updates are needed and assign the author to the pull request in Github but does not need to move the Trello card back to In Progress.

 There should be no more than 3 cards in Code Review at a time.
 If there are, developers should prioritize reviewing code over writing new code for features